Internal Customer Service Guide

 Improve employee support and enhance communication and accessibility by implementing the following strategies:

-Establish dedicated email addresses for employees to send questions to relevant support teams, such as techsupport@companyname.com or hr@companyname.com.
+• Establish dedicated email addresses for employees to send questions to relevant support teams, such as techsupport@companyname.com or hr@companyname.com.

-2. How do you provide good internal customer service?
+2. How to improve internal customer service?

 • Offer multiple communication channels for employees to reach out.